cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 + Multiple transactions from the mempool
 + Previous block hash — linking the block to its predecessor
 + Timestamp — recording creation time
-+ Nonce — adjusted during mining to solve the Proof-of-Work puzzle
++ Nonce — Number used Once; adjusted during mining to solve the Proof-of-Work puzzle
 + Block hash — a cryptographic hash of all block contents
 \
 4. Hashing